 Cooked eggs are superfoods for cats.
 Eggs are packed with protein and are easy to digest as well.
 Besides, they are a rich source of amino acids that keeps help in growth.
 The only thing you must take care of is avoiding raw eggs, as they could lead to health problems like food poisoning.
 Also, the protein present in the egg may interfere with biotin absorption.
 Cats need Biotin for a shiny coat and healthy skin.

 2. Steamed Vegetables

 Fresh vegetables are a great source of vitamins and fibres that promotes healthy digestion amongst cats.
 Also, it has water that the cat needs.
 Though vegetables like cucumber, cantaloupe, broccoli, green beans, etc., are extremely nutritious for cats, they also don’t like veggies.
 So you would have to struggle to make your cat eat vegetables.
 You can consider baked or steamed vegetables.
 Or prepare a burger consisting of all the vegetables.
 In a case like eating fresh vegetables, make sure you wash them.
 Avoid garlic and onions as they would not add any nutrient value.

 3. Boiled Fish or Cooked Salmon

 Fish is packed with protein and omega-3 fatty acids that improve your cat’s eyesight and help prevent kidney diseases and arthritis.
 You can give your cat boiled fish or cooked salmon.
-Avoid giving them raw fish as it would not be suitable for their health.
+Avoid giving them raw fish as it would not suit their health.
 Also, avoid giving her Sushi as it is also consumed raw.
 For additional nutrients, you can add fish oil supplements to their diet.
 Fish oils have their benefits, such as it keeps the cat’s skin moisturized and preventing dryness.

 4. Cooked Whole Grains

-Whole grains like oats are loaded with protein and fiber, and it is one of the iron-rich foods for cats.
+Whole grains like oats are loaded with protein and fiber, one of the iron-rich foods for cats.
 It takes good care of their overall health.
 Other whole grains that you can feed to your indoor cat are cornmeal, barley, brown rice, and millet couscous.
 Ensure the grains are well cooked, as it would be easy for her to digest.

 5. Boiled Chicken